lokanta/lokanta.github.io/_posts/2024-11-25-ai-government.md

 His popularity is entirely due to his massive TikTok presence.
 TikTok was the first social media based on AI, its uncanny recommendations powered by AI ultimately trained on Chinese social media data.
 Romanian TikTok is full of bots, and there is little doubt that a massive AI disinformation campaign boosted his rankings.

 So both sides are using AI, in very different ways.
 The incumbent is using AI for what it is marketed as, a reliable source of accurate information.
 The challenger is using AI for what it is actually good for, gaming attention and amplifying delusion.
-Guess who wins?

 Far from improving governance, the use of AI merely highlighted the incapacity of current leadership, unable to take a step without consulting the machine.
 Did the use of AI pave the way for an extreme right takeover?
 Well, clearly it did not help.
 It was posited as the solution to problems, but those problems just got worse.
 It’s a pattern where the capacity of humans to lead humanity is continually eroded, and the solution, somehow, is always, “less humanity, more machines”.